-Notes: The MR-2306-AT is supplied with NP-386 paper labels for zone identification.
+Notes: The MR-2312-AT is supplied with NP-386 paper labels for zone identification.

 This annunciator displays initiating circuit status only (no individual circuit troubles).
 Indicating and relay circuits are not remotely displayed.
-Refer to the manual of the fire alarm control panel that the annunciator will be connected to.
+For more details, refer to the manual of the fire alarm control panel that the annunciator will be connected to.

-The MR-2306-AT has a keyswitch to enable the four slide-switch controls.
+The MR-2312-AT has a keyswitch to enable the four slide-switch controls.
 The key should be appropriately secured.

-2.1 Controls & Displays
+2.1 Controls and Displays

-For precise definitions of Control & Display operation, refer to the manual for the Fire Alarm Control Panel that the Annunciator is being connected to.
+For precise definitions of control & display operation, refer to the manual of the fire alarm control panel that the annunciator will be connected to.